Engage deeply in now: question, reimagine, create.

 - craft/material studies

-- clay, fibers, glass, metal, wood
+- clay, fibers, glass, metals, wood

-- kinetic imaging and sound
+- kinetic imaging

 - painting and printmaking